-Where: The festival is widely celebrated throughout Thailand, however Chang Mai is known to kick it up a notch if you’re looking to really immerse yourself in the festivities.
+Where: The festival is widely celebrated throughout Thailand, however Chiang Mai is known to kick it up a notch if you’re looking to really immerse yourself in the festivities

 Expert eagle hunters from around the region gather in a two-day event that will make your head spin!
 Recognised as a UNESCO World Heritage cultural event, the festival begins with eagles showcasing their insane hunting abilities, competing to catch fox skin dragged behind by a horse and returning to their owner on command.
-You’ll also have the chance to witness camel races as well as Kazakh games that involve racing on horseback to pick up a coin and tug of war over a goat carcass on horseback.
-The festival doesn’t end there either, you’ll want to book to stay overnight and take part in a traditional concert and theatre performance.
+You’ll also have the chance to witness camel races as well as Kazakh games that involve racing on horseback to pick up a coin, and tug of war over a goat carcass on horseback.
+The festival doesn’t end there either, you’ll want to book to stay overnight and check out the traditional concert and theatre performance.

 Where: Bayan-Ölgii aimag, Mongolia

-A welcome assault on all five of your senses, Rio Carnival deservers prime spot on your bucket list for 2019!
-Expect an explosion of sound and colour as people from all over the world gather to celebrate in five days of non-stop parties, parades and masquerade.
+A welcome assault on all five of your senses, Rio Carnival deserves a prime spot on your bucket list for 2020!
+Expect an explosion of sound and colour as people from all over the world gather to celebrate over five days of non-stop parties, parades and masquerade.
 The only question is, can you keep up?

 Where: Rio de Janeiro, Brazil